kubernetes/enhancements/keps/sig-node/3619-supplemental-groups-policy/README.md

 Any change of default behavior may be surprising to users or break existing automations, so be extremely careful here.
 -->
+No. Just introducing new API fields in Pod spec and CRI which does NOT change the default behavior.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?